-- 1 cups (packed) coarsely chopped arugula (about 8 ounces)
+- 1 cup arugula (about 8 ounces)**, packed, coarsely chopped

 - 2 cups cherry tomatoes, halved or quartered

-- Stir chickpeas and mozzarella together in a large bowl, and grind in a generous amount of black pepper.
+- Stir chickpeas, mozzarella and dressing together in a large bowl, and grind in a generous amount of black pepper.
 Cover the bowl with plastic wrap, foil, or just a plate, and let it stand at room temperature at least 30 minutes.

 - Toss well from the bottom, sprinkling in the Parmesan, chopped arugula, tomatoes and walnuts as you go.
-Serve at room temperature or chilled - plain, or garnished with any of the extras listed below.
+Serve at room temperature or chilled.

 - In a bowl, combine the vinegar, garlic, salt, thyme and oregano; whisk to blend.
 Keep whisking as you drizzle in the olive oil until it is fully incorporated.